 EASL is an association dedicated to the pursuit of excellence in liver research and in the clinical practice of liver disorders.
-EASL is governed by a board of 11 experts: the Secretary General, Vice-Secretary, Treasurer, five Scientific Committee members, two Educational Councillors, and an EU Policy Councillor, and the Executive Director of EASL.
+EASL is governed by a board: the Secretary General, Vice-Secretary, Treasurer, five Scientific Committee members, two Educational Councillors, an EU Policy Councillor, and the Executive Director of EASL.

 EASL SECRETARY GENERAL

 Prof. Tom Hemming Karlsen, MD, PhD, graduated from medical school at the University of Bergen in 1997.
 Within the Division of Cancer Medicine, Transplantation and Surgery at the Oslo University Hospital he is leader of the Norwegian PSC research center at the Department of Transplantation Medicine, as well as the Section of Molecular Hepatology at the Research Institute of Internal Medicine; altogether comprising three research groups (Experimental liver research, Genomics and metagenomics in inflammatory disorders, and a clinical research group).